Alerts - Administrator Guide - Cortex XDR - Cortex - Security Operations

 As a result, any alert triggered based on network, authentication, or login events displays the User Name in the standardized format in the Alerts and Incidents pages.
 This impacts every alert for Cortex XDR Analytics and Cortex XDR Analytics BIOC, including Correlation, BIOC, and IOC alerts triggered on one of these event types.

-The following table describes both the default fields and additional optional fields that you can add to the alerts table using the column manager and lists the fields in alphabetical order.
+The following table describes both the default fields and additional optional fields that you can add to the alerts table using the column manager.

 Field